Biogeography of Deep-Water Chemosynthetic Ecosystems: Objectives of ChEss

 ChEss has multi-lingual education pages related to vents, seeps and whalefalls.
-There is a dedicated page for key outreach initiatives such as live cruise diaries, open days, schools activities etc.
+There is a dedicated page for key outreach initiatives such as live cruise diaries, open days, school activities etc.

 ChEss has joined forces with the other deep-sea CoML projects and this has resulted in the creation of the DEep-Sea Education and Outreach group (DESEO) that has produced a book "Deeper than Light" published in 5 languages.